rouskinlab/seismic-rna/docs/_sources/formats/report/fold.rst.txt

         "Name of Reference": "sars2_1799",
         "Name of Section": "third",
         "Name of Profile": "fse__average",
-        "Quantile for normalizing ratios of mutation rates; must be in [0, 1]": 0.95, "Temperature at which to predict structures (in Kelvin)": 310.15, "Maximum distance between two paired bases in predicted structures (use 0 for no limit)": 0, "Predict only the minimum free energy (MFE) structure, without any suboptimal structures": false,
+        "Quantile for normalizing ratios; must be in [0, 1]": 0.95, "Temperature at which to predict structures (in Kelvin)": 310.15, "Maximum distance between two paired bases in predicted structures (use 0 for no limit)": 0, "Predict only the minimum free energy (MFE) structure, without any suboptimal structures": false,